CNphan/CP546/README.md

 > " As a -role-, I want -goal/desire- so that -benefit-" Benefit is optional.

 ### Assumptions Made
 1. Professors can be generalized to the term "teacher".
-2. Want schedules and class registration managed above all.
+2. Want schedules and course registration managed above all.
 3. Semester can be generalized as "session".
+4. Class will be generalized as "course".
+5. Degree will be generalized as "subject".

 ### User Vision Broken Down to User Stories
 1. Students will use their PCs to log into the system and request classes.